 What I am realising more and more is that so many people don’t know this yet.
 They are still working on the premise of thinking about what they don’t want, talking negatively and feeling bad most of the time.

-When I was doing my radio interview this week, I realised that we have so much work to do to communicate the simple and life-transforming idea that our thoughts are creative: what we think and feel moment by moment does matter and very strongly affects what shows up in our life.
+When I was doing my radio interview this week, I realised that we have so much work to do to communicate the simple and life-transforming idea that our thoughts are creative: what we think and feel moment by moment does matter and very strongly affects our life.

-If we can teach our children just one thing of value – it would be to know that whatever we think about and feel about, we’re creating more of – so we must learn to construct ideas and thoughts in positive frames.
+If we can teach our children just one valuable thing – it would be to know that whatever we think about and feel about, we’re creating more of – so we must learn to construct ideas and thoughts in positive frames.

 What would we all do differently today if we were really aware that our thoughts are magnetic?